ioccc-src/winner/faq.md

 - <a class="normal" href="#faq4_3">4.3  - Why do author remarks sometimes not match the source and/or why are there other inconsistencies with the original entry?</a>
 - <a class="normal" href="#faq4_4">4.4  - What is the meaning of the file ending in .orig.c in IOCCC entries?</a>
-- <a class="normal" href="#faq4_5">4.5  - Why were alternate versions added to some entries when the original entry worked fine and well?</a>
+- <a class="normal" href="#faq4_5">4.5  - What are alternate versions and why were alternate versions added to some entries when the original entry worked fine and well?</a>
 - <a class="normal" href="#faq4_6">4.6  - Why was arg count and/or type changed in main&lpar;&rpar; in some older entries?</a>
 - <a class="normal" href="#faq4_7">4.7  - Why were some filenames changed?</a>
 - <a class="normal" href="#faq4_8">4.8  - Why were files added or removed from some entries?</a>